Venous Disease – Looking after your legs

 Early on, you might notice:

-• Swollen ankles – Puffiness from blood and fluid pooling in the legs, often caused by standing or sitting for long periods (the swelling in the ankle reduces once you have put your feet up)
+• Swollen ankles – puffiness from blood and fluid pooling in the legs, often caused by standing or sitting for long periods (the swelling in the ankle reduces once you have put your feet up)

-• Ankle flare – Blood vessels are enlarged by blood pooling in the feet
+• Ankle flare – blood vessels are enlarged by blood pooling in the feet

 Later on, you may develop: